A recent investment in a portable metabolic gas analyser, PNOE, has opened up a fitness testing service.

 |

-This session takes 60mins, including a spirometry test and the ramp test on a bike or treadmill and comes with a detailed report on all the of following.
+This session takes 60mins, including a spirometry test and the ramp test on a bike or treadmill and comes with a detailed report, training advice and zoom call to discuss the following:

 |